crushingCodes/APP-Screenshots-Batch-Generate/readme.md

 ##### NPM Instructions
 Type `app-g-screenshots -h` for a list of commands.
 The app is designed to search the configured folder for images and then generate them in the configured output folder.

+##### Limitations
+* Can only store one global configuration at a time.
+If dealing with multiple projects, you should use the --in and --out options every time you use the -g function, which will set configuration on the fly.
+* Only has two profiles for two operating systems and two size profiles, will add to this list on request.

 #### Web App
 You can run the code in the browser from Codepen below: